Collection: Nipple Piercing Barbells, Captive Bead Rings, Replacement Ends

 Here are a few of the most common body jewelry styles worn in nipple piercings:

 - Straight Barbell (SBB)

 The most common piece of jewelry worn in nipple piercings is a 14g straight barbell.

-You may be pierced initially by a professional body piercer with a 14g or larger 12g straight barbell, depending on your own nipple anatomy and your piercers body jewelry preferences.
+You may be pierced initially, by a professional body piercer, with a 14g or thicker 12g straight barbell, depending on your own nipple anatomy and your piercers body jewelry preferences.
 After the swelling goes down and you've healed your piercing channel (typically 6 to 9 months), you can then begin to experiment with what length is the right fit for your own nipple anatomy.